thanos-io/thanos/docs/quick-tutorial.md

 ## Compactor

 A local Prometheus installation periodically compacts older data to improve query efficiency.
-Since the sidecar backs up data into an object storage bucket as soon as possible, we need a way to apply the same process to data in the bucket.
+Since Sidecar backs up data into an object storage bucket as soon as possible, we need a way to apply the same process to data in the bucket.

 Thanos Compactor simply scans the object storage bucket and performs compaction where required.
 At the same time, it is responsible for creating downsampled copies of data in order to speed up queries.